 - Provide the necessary support to fully implement and sustain the QMS

-- Require and motivate individuals to successfully support the QMS
+- Engage, direct, and support individuals contributing to the QMS

 - Create a culture of continuous improvement

 An important distinction made by this section now broadens the idea of a “business” to virtually any type of organization that wishes to use ISO 9001 as its quality management system including non-profit and government entities.

 Leadership must demonstrate their commitment to customer focus, particularly by fully understanding and monitoring customer requirements and satisfaction.
 The requirements for Leadership regarding customer focus include:

 - Determine, understand and consistently meet customer and applicable statutory and regulatory requirements

 - Determine and address risks and opportunities around product and service conformity and enhancing customer satisfaction